root-project/jsroot/docs/JSROOT.md

           .then(obj => jsroot.makeSVG({ object: obj, option: "lego2", width: 1200, height: 800 }))
           .then(svg => fs.writeFileSync("lego2.svg", svg));

-It is also possible to convert any JavaScript object into ROOT JSON string, using **JSROOT.toJSON()** function.
+It is also possible to convert any JavaScript object into ROOT JSON string, using **toJSON()** function.
 Like:

     let jsroot = require("jsroot");
     let fs = require("fs");